-Since then I have watched 1,000 bulls toreado (‘fight’ is not the word, there is nothing fair here), run the bulls myself in Pamplona, danced alongside Spain’s flamenco dancers, trained alongside her matadors in the arena with young bulls and killed a single bull myself in a ring in Córdoba and written the entire experience as a book, Into The Arena: The World Of The Spanish Bullfight.
+Since then I have watched approaching 2,000 bulls toreado (‘fight’ is not the word, this is not a sport, there is nothing fair here), run the bulls myself in Pamplona two dozen times and the less famous Cuéllar ten times, danced alongside Spain’s flamenco dancers, trained and toreado and killed alongside her matadors in the arena myself and wrote the first two years of those experiences as a national book award shortlisted memoir, Into The Arena: The World Of The Spanish Bullfight.

-Into The Arena can be purchased at all major British bookshops or from Amazon UK at a discount by clicking here (in paperback, eBook or audiobook.)
+Into The Arena can be purchased from Amazon UK by clicking here.
 In the US, it can be purchased from Amazon in all these formats by clicking here.
 In Canada here.
 In Australia here.
 In India here.
 In Singapore and South East Asia here.
 It also available from iTunes, via its recommendation by Condé Nast’s GQ magazine here.